 Indian Treaties, Acts and Agreements

 Treaties provide a vivid history of a tribe and often have lists of names included in them or as attachments to them.
-When we find these, they are included with the treaty.
+When we find these, those names are included with our text version of the treaty.
+We have a database of many of these signers which can be accessed directly below.

-Click on the tribes listed below to read the agreements and treaties:
+Click on the tribes listed below to read the agreements and treaties made between the United States, individual states, and the many Native American tribes who preceded us:

 Collection: